Senseo Coffee Brewing

 Close the lid and lock the lever.

 Press the middle button.
 It will start flashing.
 Once it stops flashing, it is ready.
-Actually, in my tests, it really isn’t ready until 30-60 seconds after the light stops flashing.
+In my tests, it really isn’t ready until 30-60 seconds after the light stops flashing.
 Coffee brewed as soon as the flashing stops will come out at a lukewarm 140 F, but waiting 30-60 seconds will generate 160 F coffee.

 Senseo buttons